-S1 Fig. iCWPs are ignited by IAV-infected cells, related to Fig. 1
+Figure S1 iCWPs are ignited by IAV-infected cells, related to Fig. 1

 (a) MDCK/O-GECO cells were exposed to PR8, fixed using 3% paraformaldehyde (PFA) at the indicated time points, and subjected to an immunofluorescence-based infection assay.
 The percentage of infected cells was plotted.
+Data are presented as mean (n > 10,000 cells from three independent experiments).
 The solid line is the Hill curve generated by fitting the data set.

 (b) MDCK/O-GECO cells were seeded in 35-mm glass-based dishes carved with a grid, exposed to PR8 at an MOI of 0.01 PFU/cell, and subjected to time-laps microscopic observation at 24 hpi.
 Cells were then fixed, stained with Hoechst 33342, and subjected to immunofluorescence using anti-NP and Alexa Fluor 488–conjugated secondary antibodies.
 Using grid coordinates as a guide, time-lapse images were aligned with post-acquisition immunofluorescence images.
 Representative merged images at the time points indicated at the bottom right of O-GECO (red), Alexa Fluor 488 (green), and Hoechst 33342 (blue) are shown.
 Scale bar, 50 μm.